TiupaPavel/Eye-Protection/README.md

 # Eye-Protection
-An application that will reduce the negative impact on the eyes..
+An application that will reduce the negative impact on the eyes.